Steven Soderbergh: 1990–1997: critical and commercial downturn

 Soderbergh's directorial debut was followed by a series of low-budget box-office disappointments.
-In 1991, he directed Kafka, a biopic of Franz Kafka written by Lem Dobbs and starring Jeremy Irons.
+In 1991, he directed Kafka, a biographical film of Franz Kafka written by Lem Dobbs and starring Jeremy Irons.
 The film returned one tenth of its budget and received mixed reviews from critics.
-Roger Ebert's review stated, "Soderbergh does demonstrate again here that he's a gifted director, however unwise in his choice of project".
+Roger Ebert's review stated: "Soderbergh does demonstrate again here that he's a gifted director, however unwise in his choice of project".
 Two years later, he directed the drama King of the Hill (1993), which again underperformed commercially, but fared well with critics.
 Based on the memoir of writer A. E. Hotchner, the film is set during the Great Depression and follows a young boy (played by Jesse Bradford) struggling to survive on his own in a hotel in St. Louis after his mother falls ill and his father is away on business trips.
 Also in 1995, he directed a remake of Robert Siodmak's 1949 film noir Criss Cross, titled The Underneath, which grossed $536,020 on a $6.5 million budget and was widely panned by critics.
 Soderbergh has since called the film "dead on arrival" and described the making of it as his bottoming out.

+Soderbergh, formerly a member of Writers Guild of America West, left and maintained financial core status in 1995.

-Soderbergh directed Schizopolis in 1996, a comedy which he starred in, wrote, composed, and shot as well as directed.
-The 96-minute film was submitted to the Cannes Film Festival to such a "chilly response" that he reworked the entire introduction and conclusion before releasing it commercially.
-In the movie's introduction, he said: ”In the event that you find certain sequences or events confusing, please bear in mind this is your fault, not ours.
+Soderbergh directed Schizopolis in 1996, a comedy which he starred in, wrote, composed and shot as well as directed.
+The film was submitted to the Cannes Film Festival to such a "chilly response" that he reworked the entire introduction and conclusion before releasing it commercially.
+In the movie's introduction, he said: "In the event that you find certain sequences or events confusing, please bear in mind this is your fault, not ours.
 You will need to see the picture again and again until you understand everything".
 He starred in Schizopolis as Fletcher Munson, a spokesman for a Scientology-esque lifestyle cult, and again as Dr. Jeffrey Korchek, a dentist having an affair with Munson's wife.
 The film switched languages multiple times mid-scene without subtitles, leaving large parts of it incomprehensible.
 It was viewed by a critic as a "directorial palate cleanse" for Soderbergh.
 During the months following his debut of Schizopolis, he released a small, edited version of the Spalding Gray monologue film Gray's Anatomy.
 Soderbergh would later refer to Schizopolis as his "artistic wake-up call".
 Soderbergh co-wrote the script for the 1997 horror-thriller Nightwatch with Danish filmmaker Ole Bornedal.
 Nightwatch is an English-language remake of Bornedal's own film of the same name, which was produced three years earlier in Denmark.